cluoma/bittyblog/README.md

 * fastCGI or classic CGI modes
 * customize pages with mustache HTML templates
 * simple cache for fast responses
+* serve gzipped HTML if supported by browser

 # Installation